citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/GetPlayerIdentifiers.md

 Returns a table containing all of the player’s identifiers.

 **Never try to get identifiers based on their index.
-Identifier positions MAY vary!!!!**
+Identifier positions WILL vary!!!!**

 Table structure & all possible identifiers
 ------